vicsz/spring-boot-metrics-demo/README.md

 Note the usage of VCAP environment variables in the *logback.xml* file to show PCF environment values in the message alerts (i.e. Application and Space name).

+For local testing of Slack Alerting , set the SLACK_INCOMING_WEB_HOOK environment variable.

 ### Requirements

 The *com.github.maricn:logback-slack-appender:1.4.0* dependency is required in your build script for alerting to Slack in your application.